jeremymv2/env_pinning/README.md

 A much easier approach to managing this is to allow for a "Opt-in" style where Team A and Team B are able to move to newer versions of "library-z" only when they are ready and after thorough testing.
+The latest version of "library-z" cookbook exists in all environments because there are no Chef Environment version constraints for it.
+The "library-z" version constraints are encapsulated in consuming cookbook's metadata.rb.

 This requires an approach of only managing version constraints for individual Team cookbooks in Chef Environments by carving out a uniquely named "Role" for